cometbft/knowledge-base/protocols/consensus-gossip/tuple-space.md

 Three kinds of messages are exchanged in the Tendermint algorithm: `PROPOSAL`, `PRE-VOTE`, and `PRE-COMMIT`.
 The algorithm progresses when certain conditions are satisfied over the set of messages received.
-For example, in order do decide on a value `v`, the set must include a `PROPOSAL` for `v` and `PRE-COMMIT` for the same `v` from more than two thirds of the validators for the same round.
+For example, in order to decide on a value `v`, the set must include a `PROPOSAL` for `v` and `PRE-COMMIT` for the same `v` from more than two thirds of the validators for the same round.
 Since processes are subject to failures, correct processes cannot wait indefinitely for messages since the sender may be faulty.
 Hence, processes execute in rounds in which they wait for conditions to be met for some time but, if they timeout, send negative messages that will lead to new rounds.